Saleha458/InnerVoice/README.md

-InnerVoice
+# InnerVoice

-Anonymous AI-Powered Emotional Support Platform
+### Anonymous AI-Powered Emotional Support Platform

 InnerVoice is a privacy-focused web platform designed to provide a safe and anonymous space for individuals seeking emotional support.
 The platform combines AI-powered assistance with verified human experts to help users access support without the fear of judgment or immediate disclosure of their identity.

-Features:
+## Features

 🔐 Anonymous user authentication
 🤖 AI-powered emotional support using Google Gemini
 🧠 Emotional severity detection and safety escalation 👩‍⚕️ Verified expert registration and admin approval
 📅 Expert support session booking
 💬 Real-time user–expert chat
 📞 Audio and video communication
 🎤 Voice messaging